What hiring managers actually look for

 What do I need to become a preschool teacher?

 Requirements vary by state.
-Most states require at least a CDA credential or associate degree in ECE for lead teachers.
+Most states require at least a CDA credential or associate degree in early childhood education for lead teachers.
 Assistant teachers may need only a high school diploma.
+Check your own state's licensing rules before you apply.

 What is a CDA credential?

-The Child Development Associate (CDA) is a national credential for early childhood educators.
-It requires 120 hours of formal training, 480 hours of experience, and a portfolio assessment.
+The Child Development Associate (CDA) is a national credential for early childhood educators, awarded by the Council for Professional Recognition.
+It requires 120 clock hours of professional early childhood education, 480 hours of work experience with the relevant age group, and a portfolio plus a verification visit and exam.

 Do preschool teachers need CPR certification?